c0ded00d1e12/ecen224/_labs/image.md

 ## Objectives

-- Gain experience with manipulating bytes in C by modifying image files.
+- Gain experience with manipulating bytes in C by modifying image files
+- Learn how to use `enum` values
 - Learn the structure of a multi-file C program (.h and .c files)
 - Get more practice with compilation of a program by using `gcc`